very-cool-name/blog-from-scratch/README.md

 3. Placement new
 4. Variadic templates
-5. Combining templates in run time and compile time And much more.
+5. Combining templates in run time and compile time

+And even more.

-I had a lot of confusion implementing `std::variant` because I didn't know a lot of stuff required to build proper `std::variant`.
-And when in doubt I had to look for clues in the code of available implemntations of variant, which are not built for clarity of reading.
+I didn't know a lot of stuff required to build proper `std::variant`, so I had to look for clues in the code of available variant implementations.
+And they are not built for clarity of reading.
 That's why I decided to write a clear follow up to my endeavour and I hope it might help anyone reading to learn more about C++.

 I think the best way to work with this text is to start building `std::variant` yourself.
 And look for answers here in case of trouble.
 That's why text is structured to tackle one function of variant at time.
 And every block ends with plan on what we'll build next, so you may stop and try before seeing my solution.
 If you are familiar with what `std::variant` is you may jump straight to the part [Building our own Variant](building-our-own-variant).
 But in case you are not - what is `std::variant`?

 # What is variant?

 ## Union
+**TODO wording**
 You've probably heard about `union` in C and C++.
 If you've not - `union` is a way to reuse same storage for different types.
 It holds several types on stack.
 The size of stack space used is only as large as the maximum of said types.

 ```cpp